JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 {:toc}

 ## The Scheme is no longer in accordance with the development plan
 @.
-A key requirement of the compulso ry purchase code is that the Scheme underlying the Order must conform with the requirements of the statutory development plan.
+A key requirement of the compulsory purchase code is that the Scheme underlying the Order must conform with the requirements of the statutory development plan.
 Paragraph 76 of the [06/04 ODPM Circular](https://www.gov.uk/government/publications/compulsory-purchase-and-the-crichel-down-rules-circular-06-2004) lists a key consideration as _"whether the purpose for which the land is being acquired fits in with the adopted Local Plan for the area"_ and specifies that _"any programme of land assembly needs to be set within a clear strategic framework, and this will be particularly important when demonstrating the justification for acquiring land compulsorily under section 226(1)(a) powers as a means of furthering the well-being of the wider area."_.

 @.
 The adopted Local Plan for the Scheme underlying this Order (“the Scheme”) is the [Aylesbury Area Action Plan 2010](http://www.2.southwark.gov.uk/download/downloads/id/13132/aylesbury_area_action_plan_2010_inc_appendices) (“AAAP”) [CD2], which was adopted in January 2010 as part of the Acquiring Authority's local development framework.